Naked-Cat-Plugins/Maximum-Quantity-for-WooCommerce-Shops/readme.txt

 Fixed a bug that was ignoring the max on some Variable Products.

 = 1.5.1 =
-Fixed - Honor the "Sold individually" setting above the universal max limit.
+Fixed - Honor the “Sold individually” setting above the universal max limit.

 = 1.5 =
 Fixed variations max.
 New filters for error message.
 Now works with backorders.